 Policies and Strategic Framework for Green Economy

-Iran is yet to develop an official policy framework for the green economy, but has realized the significance of reform of the energy sector.
+Iran has yet to develop an official policy framework for the green economy; nevertheless the country has realized the importance of reforming the energy sector.

 Energy Subsidies.
 The total amount of energy subsidies in Iran was the second highest in the world in 2016, with public support for oil, natural gas and electricity collectively amounting to about US $35 billion.
-Fossil fuel subsidies (coal and natural gas) comprise approximately 85% (US$ 30 billion) of total energy subsidies, and 12% of total GDP.
-At the same time, as a major oil producer, Iran’s energy sector is responsible for 77% of overall greenhouse gas emissions.
+In 2018, Iran became the country with the highest fossil fuel consumption subsidies, which represented 15% of its GDP that year.
+With USD $26.6 billion in oil consumption subsidies, USD $16.6 billion in electricity and USD $26 billion in natural gas.
+In 2013, Fossil fuel subsidies (coal and natural gas) comprised approximately 85% (US$ 30 billion) of total energy subsidies, and 12% of total GDP.
+In 2015 it was estimated that, as a major oil producer, Iran’s energy sector was responsible for 77% of overall greenhouse gas emissions.
+In fact, Iran is estimated to be the first responsible country to climate change in the Middle East, with total GHG emissions of nearly 616,741 million tons of CO2 .
+Iran will experience an increase of 2.6°C in average temperature and a 35% decline in precipitation in the coming decades.

 In December 2010, the Iranian government initiated a comprehensive economic reform process to phase out subsidies to fossil fuel products.
 The economic reform required energy carriers to gradually increase the prices of petroleum products, including gasoline, diesel fuel, and fuel oil among others, up to a level of not less than 90% of the Persian Gulf free on board (FOB) prices from 2010-2015.
 Natural gas retail prices were also schedule to increase to at least 75% of average export prices net of transmission costs and export taxes according to the reform act.
 As a result, energy prices increased by a factor of 4-15.
 To compensate for the rising energy prices, households received universal cash transfers －US $45 per month per person regardless of people’s income levels.
 However, despite a good start in 2010, the implementation of the reform was halted in late 2012 due to growing concerns over its financing and the deteriorating macroeconomic situation.
 Although the reform program reduced poverty incidence and regional disparities in poverty, and cash transfers were able to be covered by increased revenues from higher energy prices, the program was in deficit after the first year and financed at the cost of inflation.
 The inflation rate increased from 12%, two months before the reform, to 22% in January 2012.
 Further, in January 2012, after the imposition of the new round of international sanctions, inflation continued to increase and reached almost 24% later in 2012.